-At Roden Law, our skilled medical malpractice lawyers in Macon have decades of combined legal experience handling cases involving negligence.
+At Roden Law, our skilled Macon medical malpractice lawyers have decades of combined legal experience handling cases involving negligence.
 Our experience has brought us strong knowledge and understanding of how medical malpractice claims are handled to reach a fair outcome for the victim and his or her loved ones.

 As attorneys dedicated to helping victims of personal injury, we will relentlessly pursue any options available to help you recover the compensation you deserve.
 Our firm’s Founding Partner Eric Roden is a member of the Georgia Trial Lawyers Association and has helped our clients recover millions in verdicts and settlements.